Soccer-Manchester United agree transfer of Benfica's Lindelof

-LONDON, June 10 Manchester United have agreed an undisclosed fee for Benfica's Swedish international defender Victor Lindelof, the Premier League club announced on Saturday.
+LONDON, June 10 (Reuters) - Manchester United have agreed an undisclosed fee for Benfica's Swedish international defender Victor Lindelof, the Premier League club announced on Saturday.

 The 22-year-old now has to agree personal terms and pass a medical but United are optimistic of making him their first major signing of the close season.